-We glanced at the wad of photocopies and learned that the church dated from the eleventh century and had a Roman crypt underneath, the origin of the town’s name, which means “subterranean”.
+We glanced at the wad of photocopies and learned that the church dated from the eleventh century and had a Roman crypt underneath, which was the origin of the town’s name, meaning “subterranean”.
 As soon as we were out of the bar we dumped them, true to our first golden rule – “travel light”.

 Thanks to the information from our partner in misfortune, we had no trouble finding the pilgrim signs and following them out of town, down curving lanes and over a busy ring road lined with hardware shops and car sales yards.

 We were looking for a Weldom store, where we had bought the miraculous shoe-repair glue called Résist-à-Tout on a previous trip, but no such shop was visible so we did not investigate further.

 The pilgrim signs led us along a quiet street and we noticed a pair of walkers emerging from a chambre d’hôte ahead of us.
 We had seen them yesterday, ambling past the school where we were treating our blisters, and then a few hundred metres further on, resting in a park as we went past.

 This morning they were ambling again, standing in the road looking vaguely around.
 We passed them with a polite wave and pressed on, over the railway line and under the autoroute with a slight kink, then picked up the continuation of the suburban road we had been on.
 Now that it was in the country it was dignified as the D10.